On This Page

 Counseling for Veterans Outside of the VA

-Some veterans choose to seek services outside of the VA and wonder what their options are.
+Some veterans wonder what their options are for mental health care outside of the VA.
 You might be one of them.
 We’re here to help.
 The VA is a great resource for many, but it’s far from the only way to get affordable veterans’ mental health services.

 When Might You Want to Go Outside of the VA for Help?